buhowski/react-typescript/public/text-data/mvp/AnotherDimension/AnotherDimensionEN.md

 Three (the more, the better) relatively popular content creators are brought on as partners.
 [Presentation projects](/self-presentation) are filmed and feedback is analyzed — and this process continues until a path to the necessary investment for the magazine's MVP development is opened.

-### **Investment & "The Corp" Phase**
+### Investment & "The Corp .!."
+Phase

-Once sufficient investment is secured, the development of the magazine and the ["The Corp .!.”](/the-corp) series phase begins.
+Once sufficient investment is secured, the development of the magazine and the [The Corp .!.](/the-corp) series phase begins.
 This becomes a powerful stage of self-promotion and a demonstration of the quality of future content, expanding the audience and attracting new investments.

 ### Scaling